raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ![](images/buttons1.png)

-Insert the thread along with the nut and friction washer from the underside of the lid and then adjust the nut to the approximate position shown below.
+Insert the thread along with the nut and friction washer from the underside of the lid, and then adjust the nut to the approximate position shown below.
 This will minimise the thread showing on top.

 ![](images/buttons2.png)

 Place the collar over the threading and tighten securely.
-If too much thread is showing adjust the nut on the underside again.
+If too much thread is showing, adjust the nut on the underside again.

 ![](images/buttons3.png)

-When you're done it should look like this.
+When you're done, it should look like this.
 Do the same for the remaining buttons.

 ![](images/buttons4.png)